 Near Scottsville in Monroe County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 0.347′ N, 77° 45.584′ W. Marker is near Scottsville, New York, in Monroe County.
-Marker is on Quaker Road 0.3 miles east of Bowerman Road (County Road 716), on the right when traveling east.
+43° 2.458′ N, 77° 42.967′ W. Marker is near Scottsville, New York, in Monroe County.
+Marker can be reached from Governor Thomas E. Dewey Thruway (Interstate 90 at milepost 366), 12.6 miles from Interstate 490, on the right when traveling east.
+The marker is located at Scottsville Travel Plaza on the east side of seasonal tourism information center.
+The eastbound travel plaza is accessible from exit 47 (Leroy).
 Touch for map.
 Marker is in this post office area: Scottsville NY 14546, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Burial Site (approx. 0.2 miles away); Erected 1834 (approx. half a mile away); Site of Early School (approx. 0.6 miles away); Isaac Scott (approx. ¾ mile away); Northampton (approx. one mile away); Genesee Valley Greenway (approx. 1.1 miles away); Early House (approx. 1.1 miles away); Feeder Gates (approx. 1.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Chili Cobblestone School Museum (approx. 0.8 miles away); Joseph Morgan (approx. one mile away); First House (approx. 1.4 miles away); Canal Street (approx. 2.2 miles away); Genesee Valley Greenway (approx. 2.2 miles away); Feeder Gates (approx. 2.2 miles away); a different marker also named Genesee Valley Greenway (approx. 2.2 miles away); Northampton (approx. 2.4 miles away).
 Touch for a list and map of all markers in Scottsville.

-Related markers.
-Click here for a list of markers that are related to this marker.
-To better understand the relationship, study the markers shown.
+Related marker.
+Click another marker that is related to this marker.
+To better understand the relationship, study the marker shown.